DePimmer/ReLifeCycleGraduationProject/README.md

 **Example Grasshopper files**
-You can find multiple example files under the "Example Files" folder of this repository.
+- You can find multiple example files under the "Example Files" folder of this repository.
 The example files demonstrate the workings of ReLifeCycle, how to connect a user interface and how to integrate it with the Galapagos and Wallacei third-party optimisation plugins.

+## Instructions for setting up ReLifeCycle

 **Requirements for setting up ReLifeCycle Grasshopper plugin**
 - Visual Studio (recommended): https://visualstudio.microsoft.com/downloads/